 While many county governments across the country are working to deploy modern technology to provide new online services in their communities, our responsibility is more urgent than ever, as we face increasing cyber threats from multiple sources on a daily basis.
 These threats are only becoming more sophisticated, and require proactive investments to prevent and mitigate potential damage to our nation’s digital infrastructure and information systems.

-Given the seriousness of the threat, and that each of our nation’s 3,069 counties contend with varied resources and challenges, it is important that Congress support local governments as we develop and improve techniques for preventing, mitigating and responding to cyber-attacks.
+Given the seriousness of the threat, and that each of our nation’s 3,069 counties contends with varied resources and challenges, it is important that Congress support local governments as we develop and improve techniques for preventing, mitigating and responding to cyber-attacks.

 The State Cyber Resiliency Act of 2017 would create a new State Cyber Resiliency Grant Program administered by the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA).
 Under the program, cyber resiliency grants would be awarded to individual states, which could then distribute the funds to local governments.
 Grants awarded through the program would support state and local government efforts to prevent, prepare for and respond to cyber threats and vulnerabilities, including: